maybe-maybe-not/CTF-Writeups/2022/Stack the Flags/web/ticktock.md

 So after being given the compare string code, Woah!
 Look at all the asyncio.sleep.
 Wonder if we could exploit that?🤔oh we could, with a side channel attack called timing attack!

 The idea is we brute force our admin and password smartly, by checking the time it took to process our wrong username/password.
-First we brute force the length of the string, then each individual character, starting from the front.
+If it took longer, it was probably more "correct".
+First we brute force the length of the string as that is checked first, then each individual character, starting from the front.

 **Sample Script (for `pwd`)**
 ```python